Industrial Mineral Permitting

 Routinely, many of the concerns brought before the staff director of the Missouri Mining Commission by local citizens are about issues outside the regulatory authority provided to the program through the Land Reclamation Act.
 These issues include concerns about blasting, safety on public roads and the mine’s effect on property values.
 Even so, the director has allowed all citizens who have requested meetings under the proper circumstances to personally appear at scheduled public meetings to express their concerns.
 While the constraints in the laws have prohibited the director from denying permits, this regular contact with the public has brought an acute awareness to the staff director and commission about what is most troubling to the citizens.
 In return, the public has an opportunity to learn more about the permitting and reclamation requirements under the Land Reclamation Act.
 Continued contact of this sort will help pave the way for the citizens to resolve their concerns about mining.

 Industrial Minerals Inspection

 Limestone Mine in Jasper County – Active Mine

 Inspections typically fit into one of three categories: regular inspection, complaint inspection or bond release inspection.
 Regular inspections are conducted to determine if an operator is in compliance with the approved permit and the applicable performance requirements of the Land Reclamation Act.
-Performance requirements checked by inspectors include timeliness of reclamation, safety barriers, lateral support (i.e., lateral distances from excavations to public road right-of-ways), erosion and siltation control, grading, topsoil handling and revegetation.
-Inspectors also evaluate each mine site to ensure that all mining disturbance is confined to the permitted and bonded area and that the approved post-mining land uses are being established.
-Complaint inspections are conducted after the program receives
+Performance requirements checked by inspectors include timeliness of reclamation, safety barriers, lateral support (i.e., lateral distances from excavations to public road rights of way), erosion and siltation control, grading, topsoil handling and revegetation.
+Inspectors also evaluate each mine site to ensure all mining disturbance is confined to the permitted and bonded area and the approved post-mining land uses are being established.

 Limestone Mine in Jasper County – Reclaimed to Water